fdm-monster/fdm-monster/docs/print-file-routing.md

 | `WATCHED_FOLDER_PATH` | Absolute path FDM Monster watches.
 Unset = feature off. |
 | `WATCHED_FOLDER_MODE` | `consume` (default) moves imported files into the library. `library` copies them, leaving the originals in the watched folder; already-imported files are skipped on re-scan. |

-The **subfolder name is the routing target**:
+FDM Monster auto-creates two **addressing schemes** at the root and keeps a subfolder under them for every printer and tag (created on startup and when printers change):

 ```
 /watched/
-  prusa-mini/      -> routes to a printer or tag named "prusa-mini"
+  by-printer/        -> address a specific printer instance
+    Prusa Mini #1/
       bracket.gcode
-  voron-350/
+  by-tag/            -> address a printer tag (a group); FDM Monster picks the instance
+    voron-fleet/
       case.gcode
 ```

-A file dropped directly in the watched root has no subfolder, so it keeps whatever target its gcode declares (see Signal 2), or stays unassigned.
+Drop a file under `by-printer/<name>/` to route it to that exact printer, or under `by-tag/<name>/` to route it to that tag's group of printers.
+A file dropped anywhere else (the root, an unknown folder) keeps whatever target its gcode declares (see Signal 2), or stays unassigned.

 ## Signal 2 — `fdmm_target` gcode comment